-Procedures for Medication Monitoring Reporting:
+Procedures for Medication Monitoring Reporting

-- Send the following forms via secure email QIMatters.hhsa@sdcounty.ca.gov or fax (619) 236-1953 to QA: - Medication Monitoring Report - o Medication Monitoring Screening Tools - o Medication Monitoring Feedback Loop (McFloop) - Results of medication monitoring activities are reported quarterly to the QA unit by the 15th of each month following the end of each quarter (First quarter due October 15, second quarter due January 15, third quarter due April 15 and fourth quarter due July 15).. - Report Instructions: Variances are totaled by type of variance.
+- Send the following forms via secure email QIMatters.hhsa@sdcounty.ca.gov or fax (619) 236-1953 to QA: - Medication Monitoring Report - Medication Monitoring Screening Tools - Medication Monitoring Feedback Loop (McFloop) - Results of medication monitoring activities are reported quarterly to the QA unit by the 15th of each month following the end of each quarter (First quarter due October 15, second quarter due January 15, third quarter due April 15 and fourth quarter due July 15)..

+Report Instructions: Variances are totaled by type of variance.
 For example, if you reviewed 10 charts, and one chart had a variance for variance #2b, then a "1" would be entered in the variance 2b box.
 If three charts had a variance for variance #6, then a "3" would be entered in variance 6 box.

-Keep in mind when filling out the forms: - o Under the Description of Activities Section, all fields must be completed. - O Question 2a on both Adult and Children forms are to be answered if labs were required.
-If no labs were required, the appropriate answer is "NO" this would not be a variance. - o Due to the number of missing consents and lab reports, BHS is establishing a standard for monitoring these two issues. - All programs shall have a procedure in place to ensure the following: - o Evidence that the prescriber has reviewed and obtained informed consent with the client is documented within the client record.
+- All programs shall have a procedure in place to ensure the following: - Evidence that the prescriber has reviewed and obtained informed consent with the client is documented within the client record.
 (See section L for Practice Guidelines). - Labs are ordered and those results are returned in a timely manner.
 Programs shall ensure that lab results have been reviewed and filed in the hybrid record a timely manner. - o Ensure there is sufficient follow up with clients/family members in keeping their appointments for labs. - QA monitors the compliance of each program's medication monitoring practices.
 By completing the submission Quarterly, QA can monitor compliance during quarterly desk reviews and therefore not require the documents to be reviewed during the annual Quality Assurance Program Review process. - The assigned QA Specialist reviews the quarterly medication monitoring report, screening tools and McFloops for any identified variances and corrective actions taken.
 Programs will be monitored for trends and patterns in any areas found out of compliance or areas needing improvement and a QIP may be required.